This past week, America witnessed a murder in broad daylight perpetrated by a police officer, the very people who are meant to protect us.

-The protests come on the heels of the pandemic which has claimed more than 100,000 lives in the U.S alone and has left millions jobless and facing an uncertain future.
+We are also in the midst of a pandemic that has claimed more than 100,000 lives in the U.S alone and has left millions jobless and facing an uncertain future.
 The pandemic has also affected people of color in low-income communities the most.

-We know these are confusing and scary times.
+We know all this can be very confusing and scary.
 However, it is in these times of deep despair that there is an opportunity for growth and change.

 It has taken an invisible virus to show us we are all connected, regardless of race, religion, or nationality.
 The launch of SpaceX last weekend has shown us that when hearts and minds come together, even the impossible is achievable.